Minister for Small Business and Manufacturing

 The Minister for Small Business and Manufacturing is a minister in the New Zealand Government responsible for small business and the manufacturing sector in New Zealand.

 The first Minister was Andrew Bayly, who resigned the position in February 2025 after an altercation with a staff member.
-The current Minister for Small Business and Manufacturing is Chris Penk.
+He was succeeded by Chris Penk.
+The current Minister for Small Business and Manufacturing is Cameron Brewer.

 List of Ministers for Small Business and Manufacturing

 The following ministers have held the office for Small Business and Manufacturing.